vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Colebrooke, Henry Thomas

-1808 On the V´edas or sacred writings of the Hindus. in: Asiatic Researches VIII (1808), 377–497.
+1808 On the V´edas or sacred writings of the Hinduṣin: Asiatic Researches VIII (1808), 377–497.

 1824 On the Philosophy of the Hindus.
 Pt.
 I & Pt.
 II. in: Transactions of the Royal Asiatic Society of Gr.
 Britain and Ireland Vol. 1 (1824), 19–43, 92–118.